TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongo-selfserveupgrade-rca.md

 - Support for new database commands
 - Support for aggregation pipeline by default and new aggregation stages
 - Support for Change Streams
-- Support for compound Indexes
+- Support for compound indexes
-- Cross-partition support for the following operations: update, delete, count and sort
+- Cross-partition support for the following operations: `update`, `delete`, `count`, and `sort`
-- Improved performance for the following aggregate operations: $count, $skip, $limit and $group
+- Improved performance for the following aggregate operations: `$count`, `$skip`, `$limit`, and `$group`
 - Wildcard indexing is now supported

 ### Changes from previous engine versions

-- **RequestRateIsLarge errors have been removed**.
+- **RequestRateIsLarge errors have been disabled by default**.
 Requests from the client application will not return 16500 errors anymore.
 Instead requests will resume until they complete or fulfill the timeout.
+Disabling server-side retries will restore the old behavior.
 - Per request timeout is set to 60 seconds.
 - MongoDB collections created on the new wire protocol version will only have the `_id` property indexed by default.